fack2/Zoo/README.md

 1. A user should be able to inter an animal name into the input box.
 2. A user should see an auto complete as they type.
+3. A user should be able to click on list elements to autocomplete.
+4. A user should be able to see images or gifs of the animal he searched for after clicking on the search button.

 ## File Structure